TASEmulators/psxjin/psxjin/Docs/Readme.txt

 Calb      :for nice chats and coding hits ;)  We love you calb ;) Twin      :for the bot to #pcsx on efnet, for coding hints and and :)
 Lewpy     :Man this plugin is quite fast!
-Psychojak :For beta testing Pcsx and donating a great amount of games to Shadow ;) JNS       :For adding PEC support to Pcsx
+Psychojak :For beta testing PSXjin and donating a great amount of games to Shadow ;) JNS       :For adding PEC support to PSXjin
 Antiloop  :Great coder :)
 Segu      :He knows what for :)
 Null      :He also knows :)
 Bobbi
-cdburnout :For putting Pcsx news to their site and for hosting..
+cdburnout :For putting PSXjin news to their site and for hosting..
 D[j]      :For hosting us ;)
 Now3d     :For nice chats,info and blabla :)
 Ricardo Diaz:Linux version may never have been released without his help Nuno felicio:Beta testing, suggestions and a portugues readme Shunt     :Coding hints and nice chats :)
-Taka      :Many fixes to Pcsx
-jang2k    :Lots of fixes to Pcsx :)
+Taka      :Many fixes to PSXjin jang2k    :Lots of fixes to PSXjin :)

 and last but not least:
 -----------------------